pineal/Model_Predictive_Controller/README.md

 ## Timestep Length and Elapsed Duration

 Time horizon T = N * dt here N is 10 and dt is 0.1.
 Other combinations have been tried were proven that easy to cause the car behavior wierd.
 A length of 100ms time step is also consistent with latency.
+We need a small dt to provide a good resolution in calculation regards of accuracy, large values of dt will cause discretization error.
+However if the dt is too small, the computational time would be large and it might cause asynchronous error.
+1 sec for the Time horizon looks good considering about the car's speed - environment change beyond it doesnot make the prediction any sense.

 ## Polynomial Fitting and MPC Preprocessing
 From line 99 - 120 in main.cpp, I preprocessed waypoints to vehicle's cordinate system also with state vector, then used the provide utils to fitting the polynomial.

 ## Model Predictive Control with Latency
 Since the timestep and latency is consistent, which is 100ms, we are able to use previous step's actuations to apply to current step.
+In the init state it takes the original actuations, after that it will takes previous step.(MPC.cpp : Line 96-97)

 ## Simulation